deemn/python-increase-stack-size/README.md

-Increase stack size for python2 windows x86
+Increase stack size for python-win32